Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Are death benefits taxed?

-Fortunately, a death benefit isn’t considered taxable income.
+Fortunately, a death benefit isn’t taxable income.
 There’s one exception to this rule.
 If your estate is valued at $11.58 million — the IRS threshold for 2020 — or more, it will be subject to federal estate taxes.
 This includes the life insurance payout.

 Compare life insurance companies